awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 #### Run the hello_world example to validate the setup of your F1 instance

 The hello world example is an OpenCL application with a simple vector-addition accelerator.
-This example uses a precompiled FPGA binary to reduce compilation time and streamline the lab.
+This example uses a precompiled FPGA binary to reduce compilation time and streamline the workshop.

 1. Compile the host application